Harmontown/harmontown.github.io/docs/_episodes/247/index.md

 title:                "LIVE From SF Sketchfest 2017"
 image:                "episode-placeholder.jpg"
 description: |-
   Fascism comes to America and Harmontown susses it out with the city of San Francisco.
-Watch the video at harmontown.com!
-Become a member.

   Original music made for Harmontown by Titanic Sinclair.
 showDate:
 releaseDate:          "2017-02-02 06:45:00Z"
 duration:             "01:56:36"